KevinKra/Notes/certifications/aws/developer/resource.md

 - With the `UpdateItem` command, are you able to add _and_ remove attributes from the selected item?
 - In the DataPlane, what two commands can you use for deleting data?
 - What are the four stream commands?
 - `GetShardIterator` is used to retrieve what data structure?
-What does it retrieve?
+What is this structure used to retrieve?
 - `GetRecords` uses what data structure to review one or more stream records?
-- What Scalar types does DynamoDB support?
+- What _five_ Scalar types does DynamoDB support?
 - Describe the `Binary` scalar type.
 - What are the two **document types** in DynamoDB?
 - How deeply nested can a map / list be?
-- Is there a space limit to the number of values you can have on a document type attribute?
+- An Item can have up to how much memory allocated to it?
 - Describe a `List`.
 - Describe a `Map`.
 - Describe a `Set`.